 - Sea salt and black pepper

 - 1/4 scant cup unbleached all-purpose flour (or sub other thickener of choice)

 - 2 1/4 cups veggie broth (DIY or store-bought)

-- optional: 2 bay leaves (or sub thyme)
+- 2 whole bay leaves (optional // or sub thyme)

 - 1 batch Best Damn Vegan Biscuits, Pumpkin Sage Biscuits, or sub store-bought vegan-friendly biscuits, pie crust, or puff pastry (you will likely have 2-3 leftover biscuits if making 1 full batch)